 Respected as a highly experienced "lawyer to lawyers," D. Culver "Skip" Smith III counsels and represents lawyers, law firms, and others in many situations in which legal ethics and professional responsibility come into play.
 These include:

 When lawyers are sued or receive notice of a bar grievance against them, they may feel frightened, angry, betrayed, or confused.
-They may be tempted to respond based on their emotions—a move that can land them in more trouble.
+They may be tempted to respond based while driven by emotion—a move that can land them in more trouble.

 This is a complex area in which black-letter ethics rules are nuanced by how they have evolved and have been interpreted over time.
-Skip Smith's keen insight into this field enables him to offer an in-depth understanding of lawyers' ethical and disciplinary issues and has enabled him to guide many lawyers through these crises successfully.
+Skip Smith's keen insight into this field enables him to offer an in-depth understanding of lawyers' ethical and disciplinary issues and has enabled him successfully to guide many lawyers through these crises.